 First things first.
 Never ever compare one of your kids to another.
 In other words, don’t say things like, “Your sister never gets in trouble at school, why do you?” or “Why can’t you be more like Susie?
 She always keeps her room clean.”

 Even if you don’t mean to do so, comparing your kids to each other makes them feel like you definitely have a favorite.
 That, more than anything, builds major resentment and causes a massive rift between your kids that can last well into their adulthood.
+For example, a 2015 Bringham Young University study found that parents’ comparisons can actually set the course for their childrens’ entire academic life and influence who they will become.

 2. Encourage their mutual interests…